BBischof/top100ClimbsRoute/writeup.md

 Luckily, I had the foresight to split them into ten-climb groups.
 It took about an hour, but I build the original ten routes, by copy-pasting lat/long pairs into [ridewithGPS](ridewithgps.com).

-A note about ridewithGPS: I think that I'd more naturally use Strava to build the route, because all the climb's have the effort data, but ridewithGPS' route tool is hands-down easier to use, and allows for addition of waypoints, splitting, combining, etc. _I'm not confident this project would be possible with Strava's route tool, and it was tolerably annoying with ridewithGPS'_.
+A note about **ridewithGPS**: I think that I'd more naturally use Strava to build the route, because all the climb's have the effort data, but **ridewithGPS'** route tool is hands-down easier to use, and allows for addition of waypoints, splitting, combining, etc. _I'm not confident this project would be possible with Strava's route tool, and it was tolerably annoying with **ridewithGPS'**_.

 So now I have ten long routes that connect the starting points of each climb, but I'm a long way from the actual goal.
 This came after some manual adjustment here and there, where the points were problematic as I previously mentioned.

 ### A brief aside about loops

 The final product is not a loop.
 This is completely intended.
 The output of the algorithm is a loop.
 I didn't really like that, so I decided I would break it.
-Because I was breaking it, I could choose which pair of points didn't need connnection.
+Because I was breaking it, I could choose which pair of points didn't need connection.
 Keeping in line with the original goal of the project, I removed the _longest distance connection_ between any two consecutive points in the optimized path.

 This turned out to be the connection from northwest Wyoming to upstate New York.
 I arbitrarily decided on the orientation of the route, which mean that upstate New York was the start, and that it would finish miles from the Wyoming/Montana border.